sonicou/Skype-Adblock/README.md

 # Skype-Adblock
-Blocks advertisement inside the skype client
+Blocks advertisements inside the skype client

+This is a simple batch script that points the advertisement domains used by skype to localhost.
+The script will ask for admin permissions